 Being from a small town in southern Alberta, there wasn’t a ton to do except “sport”.
 I played volleyball, slo-pitch, basketball, hockey, badminton, and track and field.
 I still enjoy playing recreational slo-pitch throughout the summer and continue to stay as active as I can whether it be playing beach volleyball, going to the gym or hitting up a court to play some sports.

 I enjoy maintaining an active lifestyle and am known to be a bit of an animal-person.
-Our house is chaotic with four animals but I wouldn’t mind adding another dog or two to our fur-family!
+Our house is chaotic with four animals and now a baby, but I wouldn’t mind adding another dog or two to our fur-family!

 I am passionate about educating clients.
 Knowledge is power and understanding your injury is the first step in the rehabilitation process.